 This blog serial explores late 19th century Ireland through the people, places and events Hurlbert detailed in his travels.
 It supplements the original text with background material and my own 21st century perspectives.
 The posts are not only about the Land War and Home Rule conflicts of the day, but also other details of life in Ireland at the time, and Hurlbert’s numerous references to the Irish in America, and the November 1888 U.S. presidential election.

 Ireland Under Coercion was originally published in two volumes, digitized and searchable at HathiTrust: Vol. 1 and Vol. 2.
 I am working from a consolidated text available through the Internet Archive.
 The main differences appear to be some front matter and additional notes in the appendix, rather than the body of the narrative.

-See People, Places & Events for more background.
+People, Places & Events offers more background.
 Here is the series to date:

 1) An introduction; 2) Dublin arrival; 3) Meeting Balfour; 4) Home Rule; 5) Dublin slums; 6) Sion Mills; 7) Glenveigh evictions; 8) Father McFadden; 9) The scenery; 10) Lixnaw murder; 11) Unnamed sources; 12) Kilkenny visits; 13) National Gallery; 14 ) Other books; 15) Meeting Davitt; 16) More Davitt; 17) Milltown Malbay; 18) On boycotting; 19) Killone Abbey;